threefoldtech/info_grid/src/getstarted/remote-desktop_gui/cockpit_guide/cockpit_guide.md

     . /etc/os-release && sudo apt install -t ${UBUNTU_CODENAME}-backports cockpit -y
     ```
 * Access Cokcpit on a web browser:
-  * Write the following URL with the 3node IP address:
+  * Write the following URL with the VM IPv4 address:
     * ```
-      IP_Address:9090
+      VM_IPv4_Address:9090
       ```
   * Enter the username and password of the root-access user